grouprise/grouprise/docs/management/matrix_commander.md

 Latest contribution: 2021-07-12 15:02:33+00:00
 ```

-This Matrix bot is not related to the *matrix_chat* feature of *grouprise*.
+This [Matrix](https://matrix.org/) bot is not related to the *matrix_chat* feature of *grouprise*.
-The matrix bot can either be an account on you local Matrix server or on any extern Matrix somewhere.
+The Matrix bot can either be an account on your local Matrix server or on any external Matrix homeserver somewhere else.

+You should take care, that only trusted people (responsible for content maintenance of your grouprise instance) are in the same room as the bot.

 ## Configuration